HaileyTheSynth/DNA-BPE/DNA-BPE-Internal_Review.md

 ### Compression-inspired methods challenge assumptions

 MultiTok (Elias et al., arXiv:2410.21548v1, 2024) applies Lempel-Ziv-Welch (LZW) universal compression to create variable-length tokens where each token represents multiple words, achieving 2.5x faster training with 33% data compression and 30% less training data while maintaining comparable accuracy to BERT/GPT-2.
 Critically, PathPiece (Schmidt et al., arXiv:2402.18376v2, 2024) challenges the compression hypothesis by implementing provably optimal segmentation that minimizes corpus token count, revealing that **lower compression does not always lead to better downstream performance**.
 The study shows an inverted U-shaped curve with only 0.241 Pearson correlation between compression and accuracy, demonstrating tokenization effectiveness involves factors beyond pure compression.
-This finding suggests your DNA-inspired approach's value may lie in properties beyond compression efficiency—such as hierarchical structure, natural segmentation boundaries, or error-correction capabilities—rather than compression alone.
+This finding suggests the DNA-inspired approach's value may lie in properties beyond compression efficiency—such as hierarchical structure, natural segmentation boundaries, or error-correction capabilities—rather than compression alone.

 ## Theoretical foundations connect information theory and biological encoding